Current season Tickets: $10/adults, $5/students

 |Friday, April 29, 7:30 PM||Allen Theatre|

 |Saturday, April 30, 7:30 PM||Allen Theatre|

 |Saturday, April 30, 5:00 PM||Vogel Community Room|

-Staged readings of plays crafted by students in Northwestern’s playwriting class will be presented on two successive evenings.
+Staged readings of plays crafted by students in Northwestern’s playwriting class will be presented.